xsantanax/chat-interface/README.md

 - [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) were chosen for testing.

+### More

+The simple architecture can easily be upgraded to a microfrontend structure as business scales.

+The automated tests written are requirement driven, preventing future code changes from affecting business requirements.

 The app is 100% responsive for any screen with 360 horizontal pixels or more. [(which are all)](https://gs.statcounter.com/screen-resolution-stats/mobile/worldwide)